 The most common Flemish name for grandmother is bomma along with bompa for grandfather.
 Some Flemish use oma, along with opa for grandfather, as do other Dutch and German neighbors.
 Ending with an "i" instead of an "a" is a common variation, creating bommi, bompi, omi, and opi.

 Flemish, one of the three official languages of Belgium, is spoken primarily in Flanders, the northern part of the country.

 Flemish is very similar to Dutch, it is considered a dialect, and is sometimes called Belgian Dutch or Flemish Dutch.
 The other two official languages spoken in Belgium include French and German.

-More Name Variations
+More Variations on Grandmother

 Flemish Family Life

-Belgium is a very small country.
-It is smaller than West Virginia.
-Many Flemish continue to live near where they grew up, making it easy for them to stay connected with grandparents and other extended family members.
-Still, extended family is not as important in the Flemish culture as in many other cultures.
+Although young people are expected to respect their elders, the extended family is not as exalted in the Flemish culture as in some other cultures.
 The basic family unit is nuclear.
 Many young adults continue to live with their parents.
-On the other hand, most elderly Flemings live in retirement communities or facilities for the aged rather than being cared for by family members.
+Most elderly Flemings live in retirement communities or facilities for the aged rather than being cared for by family members.

 Flemish refers to the region, culture, people, and language of North Belgium or Flanders.
 The land area of Flanders is slightly bigger than Rhode Island in the U.S. Within Flanders, there are four principal Flemish dialects: Brabantian, East Flemish, West Flemish, and Limburgish.